PRISBteam/PCC_Processing_Design/README.md

 <h2> After the Structural Design tool </h2>

-The DSD tool normally is just a basic tool of obtaining specific defect configuration on a given DCC.
+The DSD tool is typically just a basic tool for obtaining specific defect configurations on a given DCC.
 The next two obvious steps are _characterisation_ (which means combinatorial and topological analysis) of the defect structure and simulations of various physical and mechanical processes in the materials possessed with this microstructure.

-As it was already mentioned, the design of the processing routes leading to a given microstructure development are on special interest here.
-Such a tool provide a unique opportunity for detailed studies of the physical processes supplementing the microstructure evolution.
+As it was already mentioned, the design of the processing routes leading to a given microstructure development is of particular interest here.
+Such a tool provides a unique opportunity for detailed studies of the physical processes supplementing the microstructure evolution.

 <h2> Applications of DSD tool </h2>